ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 ### Before you begin
 {: #vc_vsphere_upgrade-procedure-before}

 * If you encounter a problem during the upgrade process, use the {{site.data.keyword.vmwaresolutions_short}} upgrade ticket that you opened at the beginning of the process to contact IBM Support.
-IBM Support then opens tickets with VMware support if required.
+IBM Support then opens tickets with VMware Support if required.
 * You must follow the support process to ensure that {{site.data.keyword.vmwaresolutions_short}} provides VMware Support with all the information about the vCenter Server design and setup, and the {{site.data.keyword.cloud_notm}} information.
 * By following the support process, you ensure that accurate information is shared with VMware Support, which shortens the support experience.
 After IBM Support provides the necessary information to VMware Support, you can interact with VMware Support directly.
 * Ensure that you keep a record of all the new passwords and credentials that you create as part of the upgrade process.
-IBM S upport requires these credentials at the end of the upgrade process to update their internal database.
+IBM Support requires these credentials at the end of the upgrade process to update their internal database.

 ### Upgrading VMware NSX
 {: #vc_vsphere_upgrade-procedure-nsx}

+You might need to upgrade your current version of NSX so it’s compatible with VMware vCenter Server 6.7.
+To determine whether you must upgrade NSX:

+1. Go to [VMware Product Interoperability Matrices](https://www.vmware.com/resources/compatibility/sim/interop_matrix.php){:external}.
+Ensure you’re on the **Interoperability** tab.
+2. Under **Select a Solution**:

+   1. From the **Select a Solution** list, select VMware vCenter Server.
+   2. Click the **All versions** box and select the appropriate 6.7 version.
+For example, 6.7 U2.

+3. Under **Add Platform/Solution**:

+   1. From the **Select a Solution** list, select VMware NSX for vSphere.
+   2. Click the **All versions** box and review the list of VMware NSX for vSphere versions that are compatible with your selected VMware vCenter Server version.
+If your current VMware NSX for vSphere version is not listed, you must upgrade to one of the versions in the list.

-Upgrading VMware NSX can take some time as the upgrade process updates vSphere Installation Bundles on the ESXi hosts and it requires a restart of each host.
+Upgrading VMware NSX can take some time as the upgrade process updates the vSphere Installation Bundles on the ESXi hosts and it requires a restart of each host.
 Therefore, plan your maintenance window accordingly.

 #### Before you upgrade VMware NSX
 {: #vc_vsphere_upgrade-procedure-nsx-before}

+* If you have Zerto on {{site.data.keyword.cloud_notm}} installed on your environment:

+  * Check the Interoperability Matrix for Zerto Environments document that is available in the [Zerto Technical Documentation](https://www.zerto.com/myzerto/technical-documentation/){:external} to ensure that the Zerto version you have is compatible with the 6.7 version you are selecting for your upgrade.

-* If you have Zerto for {{site.data.keyword.cloud_notm}} installed on your environment, use the Zerto user interface to shut down the zVRA VMs on each host.
-Select **allow Zerto to always enter hosts into maintenance mode during remediation** within the Zerto site settings, policies section in the Zerto user interface.
+  * Use the Zerto user interface to shut down the zVRA VMs on each host.
+Select **Allow Zerto to always enter hosts into maintenance mode during remediation** within the Zerto site settings, policies section in the Zerto user interface.
 Otherwise, Zerto starts the zVRA and keeps the upgrade from proceeding by not allowing the ESXi host that is being upgraded to go into maintenance mode.

 * For VMs that don't have VMware tools installed, manually shut down or forcefully power off before the NSX ESXi host module installation.
 These VMs keep the target ESXi host from going into maintenance mode.

 #### Procedure to upgrade VMware NSX